alex/what-happens-when/README.rst

 DNS lookup
 ----------
+Let’s know how the DNS lookup process works:

+When a browser sends a request to access a website, it first contacts the local DNS resolver, usually provided by the Internet Service Provider -> (ISP).
+The local DNS resolver then looks for the latest DNS record for the domain in its cache.
+If it has the record, it sends the IP address back to the browser.
+However, if the local DNS resolver does not have the most recent DNS record, it sends a request to a root nameserver.
+The root nameserver then replies with the address of a Top-Level Domain -> (TLD) nameserver, like .com, which can provide the IP address of the website’s server.

+First, the user’s device sends to the local DNS resolver to resolve the domain name into an IP address.
+The local DNS resolver then sends to the Top-Level Domain -> (TLD) nameserver to know which authoritative nameserver manages the domain.
+The TLD nameserver responds with the address of the authoritative nameserver, which the local DNS resolver then queries for the IP address of the domain.
+Once the authoritative nameserver responds with the IP address, the local DNS resolver sends it back to the user’s device, which then sends a request to the server at that IP address to retrieve the webpage.

+If the DNS record is not found at any of the nameservers or if it uses DNS load balancing or Content Delivery Networks -> (CDN), the process of finding it may involve additional steps.

+The authoritative nameserver determines the duration for which the DNS record is cached, also known as (TTL) or (Time To Live).
+The domain owner can customize this duration according to their requirements.

 * Browser checks if the domain is in its cache. (to see the DNS Cache in Chrome, go to `chrome://net-internals/#dns <chrome://net-internals/#dns>`_).